dotcomaki/pythonpasswordgenerator/README.md

 ```
 cd pythonpasswordgenerator
 ```
-3. Open a terminal or command prompt and navigate to the directory where you saved the repository.

-4. Run the following command to start the application:
+3. Open a terminal or command prompt and run the following command to start the application:
 ```
 python password_generator.py
 ```